Yoga has many aspects, and when practised in its most complete form, the ultimate aim is to discover the "Self" and improve the quality of our lives.

 We learn how to rest the Nervous System effectively through yoga, helping us feel more energised, relaxed, and centred.

-Meditation helps us observe our thoughts and let them go, rather than getting caught up in the storm of our thoughts.
+Meditation helps us observe our thoughts and let them go rather than getting caught up in the storm of our thoughts.

 When an individual feels empowered.

 A like-minded community will always support you through the growing pains of personal development.
-They will catch you when you fall, or be there with a cup of tea and a listening ear.
+They will catch you when you fall or be there with a cup of tea and a listening ear.

 It is also easier to stay committed to a practice when accountability is around you.

-Start creating new healthy habits and join our holistic community?
-We will help you think well, eat well, move well and be well.
-Let's get you started immediately!
+Want to start creating new healthy habits and join our holistic community?
+We will help you think well, eat well, move well, and be well.

 Yoga has also been shown to immediately affect the body, specifically the "mirror" neurons in our brain.
 Mirror neurons are involved, from helping us feel empathy from others to helping us understand another person's perspective.